CINPLA/exdir/README.md

 The above structure shows that the `example.exdir` file is simply a folder in the file system, but when read by an exdir parser, it appears as a `File`.
 The `File` is the root object of any structure.
-The metadata of the `File` stored in a file named meta.yml.
+The metadata of the `File` is stored in a file named meta.yml.
+This is internal to exdir.
+Attributes of the `File` is stored in a file named attributes.yml.
+This is optional.

 Below the file, multiple objects may appear, among them `Dataset`s and `Group`s.
 Both `Dataset`s and `Group`s are stored as folders in the file system.